ar-work-acc/demo_fastapi_sqlalchemy2/README.md

 # FastAPI + SQLAlchemy 2.0 Demo Project

-This is a demo project for FastAPI + SQLAlchemy 2.0, which can serve as a template for your project.
+This is a demo project for FastAPI + SQLAlchemy 2.0, which can serve as a template for future ones.
 ASGI is used, so you should use asynchronous settings in Alembic (initialization and database URLs), and also in the database URLs in Python code (asyncpg).

-Note: Celery is added for demonstrating its usage, but it does not work well with asynchronous code and should be replaced with other services.
+Note: Celery is added for demonstration, but it does not work well with asynchronous code and should be replaced with other services.

 ## Running the Application (Summary)